jobrouter/typo3-data/Documentation/commands.rst

 ==================

-If you use the :ref:`transfer table <developer-transfer-data-sets>` to transmit JobData data sets to a JobRouter installation must also use the transmit
+If you use the :ref:`transfer table <developer-transfer-data-sets>` to transmit JobData data sets to a JobRouter® installation must also use the transmit
 command:

 ::